lkisabeth/lukeymac.github.io/_posts/2017-06-24-deploying_your_sqlite3_sinatra_app_to_heroku_using_postgresql.markdown

 ---
 layout: post
 title:  "Deploying your SQLite3 Sinatra App to Heroku using PostgreSQL"
-date:   2017-06-24 22:14:11 +0000
+date:   2017-06-24 18:14:12 -0400
 ---

 Hello everyone!
-I had quite the learning experience today and I thought I should share it with all of you!
+I learned so much today and I thought I should share it with all of you!

 The Problem: